US Fulbright Logo

 Candidate Profile

 Applications are welcome from students from the following fields: TEFL/applied linguistics; American literature; American history; American studies; Creative Writing; Folklore; Political Science; Social Studies; and/or graduate students interested in international education and educational advising.
-Previous experience of a minimum of two years of classroom teaching, mentoring, tutoring or teaching assistantship is highly recommended.
+Previous experience of a minimum of two years of classroom teaching, mentoring, tutoring, or teaching assistantship is highly recommended.

 Applicants should be mature, resourceful, flexible, and should be willing to engage in extracurricular activities.
 Social media competency preferred.